Marklew Family Wines

 Klapmuts Road (R44),

 Marklew Family Wines are fully operational under level 3 lockdown in accordance with the South African government's regulations.
 We have taken the utmost care to ensure that the necessary measures are in place to prevent the spread of Covid-19.
 Your safety is our priority and all visitors are required to wear a face mask when visiting our tasting room.
+Due to update in level 3 our tasting room is closed.

 For the latest updates, please visit www.who.int for more information about Covid-19.